PlanktonTeam/BioOceanObserver/README.md

 ## Installation

-If you wish to run the Biological Ocean Observer, are a power user, or would like to contribute to its development, you can install the development version from [GitHub](https://github.com/) using:
+If you wish to run the Biological Ocean Observer offline, are a power user, or would like to contribute to its development, you can install the development version from [GitHub](https://github.com/) using:

 ``` r
 devtools::install_github("PlanktonTeam/IMOS_BioOceanObserver")